 In this phase we will build a long list of 100 potential investors.
 100?
 Really??

-This phase is a lot of research work and sweat, but if you push hard you can get it done within 1 week.
-As always, considering that as a CEO this will not be the only thing on your plate.
+This phase is a lot of research work and sweat, but if you push through it you can get it done within 1 week.

 A short, sad intro story: How average founders raise money

 This is a story we see all the time.
 In fact, this may be how average tech founders across the world approach fundraising:

 A team has a great business idea and decides to raise some money to accelerate progress.
 They approach a few parties (the uncle of a friend who is a rich businessman, the local VC who was introduced by an advisor, and a few more characters).
 First discussions look very promising, with some of the investors telling them that they are “highly interested in this case”.
 However, months of tedious discussions follow – and after six months the last of the potential investors tells them that “despite seeing huge potential he unfortunately needs to pass”.
 Team morale is down, and some decide to accept the job offer of an established company.
 After all, everybody in the team is well qualified and has options.

 Without meaning to, the founder/CEO has just killed her startup.
 And what’s worse is that it was completely unnecessary.

 Understanding investors: “Wait and see” is often the best option